 My message here is to victims.
 If you have been in an accident or have suffered some other type of injury then be very careful about how you portray yourself to the public.
 Certainly your case is not the only aspect of your life and you are entitled to continue enjoying other aspects.
 The problem is when you put yourself out there in a certain light and everyone can see it, including defense attorneys and insurance adjusters.

-Of course, we all know that MySpace and Facebook are like any other site profile created by the individual - they may not be accurate and they may not be current.
+Of course, we all know that Facebook is like any other site profile created by the individual - they may not be accurate and they may not be current.
 Take the time to consider how you would interpret the information on your profile if you were a defense lawyer looking for ways to weaken your case.
 Don't make their jobs any easier for them.
 Make them work hard to try and diminish your claim.
 Trust me, they have plenty of tricks up their sleeves and we don't need to be giving them anymore.